 Although very precise in their work, Cook and his sailors missed twice the Southwest entry to the Southern Island through a fjord called today the Milford Sound.
-Even if you are quite close to its entry (from the Tasman Sea separating New Zealand from Australia), the high mountain sides of the fjord optically overlap the way, that you would not say that there is a water passage between the mountains that leads 15 km deep into the island.
+Even if you are quite close to its entrance (from the Tasman Sea separating New Zealand from Australia), the high mountainsides of the fjord optically overlap the way, that you would not say that there is a water passage between the mountains that leads 15 km deep into the island.
 You can clearly see that optical distortion from the tourist ships that sail today alongside the Milford Sound there and back (compare photos below).
 Cook was afraid to sail too close to the coastline for the rocky coast would be dangerous for his ship at changing wind conditions.
 From away it was hence impossible for his crew to spot the passage.
-The steep mountains of the Milford Sound that exceed often the 1000 m height contribute vitally to the optical distortion.
+The steep mountains of the Milford Sound that often exceed the 1000 m height contribute vitally to the optical distortion.
 The passage was of course already used by the native Maori, who mastered its tidal patterns.
 The first Western sailor, who entered the Milford Sound from the Tasman Sea was John Grono in the early XIX century.

 The strait on approach from the Tasman Sea.
 You can see one mountain formation beyond another.
 The photo even got two-dimensional.
 In fact, between the first mountain and the second one, there is one of the Milford Sound narrow straits, but the actual entry into the Southern island is behind a curve that turns left.
-From the sea it seems to be just a bay.
-The sailors of the Cook expedition missed it several times as they were looking for a comfortable entry into the Southern Island approaching New Zealand from the West.
+From the sea, it seems to be just a bay.
+The sailors of the Cook expedition missed it several times as they were looking for comfortable entry into the Southern Island approaching New Zealand from the West.

 Inside the Milford Sound.
 View already inside the fjord on approach from the Tasman Sea.

 The index of the posts on New Zealand >>>